diamond-gold/MiniBosses/README.md

   * Can be attacked/deflected
   * Despawn time
   * Gravity
+  * Follow the nearest player (guided projectile)
+  * Particle (Can be just particle or particle + entity or just entity)
   * Explosive flying pigs anyone? :P
 * Top damage rewards (items/commands)
 * Minions (Configured in the same manner as a Boss, can do anything a Boss can do)